 The National Archives is working to promote compliance with the Code of Practice on the management of records in all public authorities.

-The information principles were devised to enable organisations across the public sector to become increasingly aligned in their use and management of information (both structured and unstructured), drawing on their own local strategy and practices from a common set of principles and best practices.
+The information principles enable organisations across the public sector to become increasingly aligned in their use and management of information (both structured and unstructured), drawing on their own local strategy and practices from a common set of principles and best practices.

 This guidance identifies the issues an organisation needs to address when developing a specification for an offsite store for physical records.